 - 1. Teacher talks to the child 1st warning - 2.
-Teacher talks to the child and incident is documented on Toddle 2nd warning - 3.
+Teacher talks to the child and incident is documented on Toddle.
+This is done when the teacher feels it is appropriate.
+2nd warning - 3.
 Parents are informed (via email, phone or in person) AND the incident is documented in the behaviour record in Toddle. - 4.
-Student is sent to the principal or other senior staff member and counsellor.
-The incident is documented in toddle and time-out in the reflection corner (up to an hour depending on the situation) and parents are informed (via email, phone or in person).
-Last warning. - 5.
-Student is sent home for the day.
-Parents must immediately pick up their child.
-Parents are called into school for a face-to-face meeting with the principal and/or senior staff members and counsellor. - 6.
-Child is suspended from school for between 1 and 3 days, depending on the severity of the case. - 7.
-As a last step, the student will be expelled from school.
-This decision is made on a case by case basis and will be made collectively by a group of senior teaching staff, led by the school principal.
+The incident is documented in toddle and child is taken out of the group room and student is spoken to by counsellor or member of senior management.
+Team parents are informed (via email, phone or in person). - 5.
+Parents are asked to attend a face to face meeting with the teacher to discuss the child's behaviour. - 6.
+In the event of repeated severe behavioural incidents, we will pass on the information to the school principal which may result in a face to face meeting between parents and the school principal.
+This could result in te child not being given a place in the PYP grade 1.